translation-gang/ru.vuejs.org/src/v2/guide/migration.md

 - Options such as `acceptStatement`, `deep`, `priority`, etc have all been removed.
 To replace `twoWay` directives, see [this example](#Two-Way-Filters-replaced).
 - Some of the current hooks have different behavior and there are also a couple new hooks.

 Fortunately, since the new directives are much simpler, you can master them more easily.
-Read the new [Пользовательские Директивы guide](custom-directive.html) to learn more.
+Read the new [Custom Directives guide](custom-directive.html) to learn more.

 {% raw %}
 <div class="upgrade-path">
-  <h4>Upgrade Path</h4>
+  <h4>Как обновлять</h4>
-  <p>Run the <a href="https://github.com/vuejs/vue-migration-helper">migration helper</a> on your codebase to find examples of defined directives.
+  <p>Запустите <a href="https://github.com/vuejs/vue-migration-helper">migration helper</a> on your codebase to find examples of defined directives.
 The helper will flag all of them, as it's likely in most cases that you'll want to refactor to a component.</p>
 </div>
 {% endraw %}

-### Directive `.literal` Modifier <sup>removed</sup>
+### Directive `.literal` Modifier <sup>удалён</sup>

-The `.literal` modifier has been removed, as the same can be easily achieved by just providing a string literal as the value.
+The `.literal` modifier has been removed, as the same can be easily achieved by providing a string literal as the value.

 For example, you can update: